Zilpha Lowery: Robert Taylor NC Cold Case On ‘Murder Comes To Town’

 - DNA was found in the bedroom of that old trailer more than 10 years after the murder occurred there.

 Watch Zilpha Lowery’s story this Friday when it airs at 8 p.m. on Investigation Discovery.
 This Friday’s Dateline is also about a woman who was murdered after she rejected a man’s sexual advances.
-Read upon on the case of Christina Morris.
+Read up on on the case of Christina Morris.

 [Featured Image by North Carolina Department Of Corrections]